Brian Lindstrom: Background

+He was married to the writer Cheryl Strayed.
+They had two children together and lived in Portland, Oregon.
+Lindstrom died from complications of progressive supranuclear palsy on May 15, 2026, at the age of 65.

+Career

-His latest film is Lost Angel: The Genius of Judee Sill premiered at DOCNYC and was awarded Documentary of the Year by Docnroll Film Festival.
+His last film, Lost Angel: The Genius of Judee Sill, premiered at DOCNYC and was awarded Documentary of the Year by Docnroll Film Festival.
 It is distributed by Greenwich Entertainment and available on Apple TV and Amazon.

 With his wife Cheryl Strayed, Lindstrom made I Am Not Untouchable.
 I Just Have My Period for the New York Times in 2019.

 The ACLU of Oregon gave Lindstrom its Civil Liberties Award in 2017.
 That same year, he received the Distinguished Alumni Award from Lewis & Clark College.

 In 2013, Lindstrom directed Alien Boy: The Life and Death of James Chasse.
 The film examines the life of a man diagnosed with schizophrenia who died in police custody in Portland, Oregon on September 17, 2006.
-Alien Boy: the Life and Death of James Chasse is distributed by Breaking Glass Pictures and has been shown at film festivals in the US and Canada.
+Alien Boy: the Life and Death of James Chasse is distributed by Breaking Glass Pictures and has been shown at film festivals in the U.S. and Canada.
 Production on Alien Boy began in 2007 and ended in 2013.

 Lindstrom made Finding Normal in 2007, a cinema-verite documentary following three long-term addicts trying to rebuild their lives with the help of peer counselors.
 Lindstrom made the film in 2007 on a budget of $5,000, shooting and editing himself.
 Finding Normal won awards at the Astoria International and Longbaugh Film Festivals, and was broadcast on Oregon Public Broadcasting.
 Finding Normal is the only film ever to be shown to inmates in solitary confinement at Oregon State Penitentiary.

 Other films directed by Lindstrom include the documentaries Kicking, To Pay My Way With Stories, and Writing Myself.
 His award-winning narrative short, Lucy's Room, is adapted from the short story "Surprised by Joy," by Charles Baxter.
 He was awarded a Telly for work on The Visionaries, a PBS documentary series hosted by Sam Waterston.

-Since 1994 Lindstrom has taught in the Northwest Film Center's Young Filmmaker's Program, using video as a tool of empowerment for at-risk youth.
-He has made many films with youth in Portland, rural Oregon, Texas, Idaho and the South Bronx.
+Beginning in 1994 Lindstrom taught in the Northwest Film Center's Young Filmmaker's Program, using video as a tool of empowerment for at-risk youth.
+He made many films with youth in Portland, rural Oregon, Texas, Idaho, and the South Bronx.